A Closer Look at Amish Fostering & Adoption

 Does adoption by the Amish always have a happy ending?
 This is not my area of expertise but I know in some cases the road can become quite rocky.
 Surely it depends on a range of factors like the background the children come from (stable or unstable, abusive situations, etc), their age at the time of adoption (adopting an Amish way of living is easier for a two-year-old than a 10-year-old), and other factors not unique to the Amish/non-Amish dynamic like the determination of the parents to make it work, and so on.

 On the other hand, adoption into an Amish home can provide a great outcome for children left in dire straits through no fault of their own.
 The Amish do have tailored resources available to them, such as the Amish Adoption Advocate newsletter and the Amish Adoption Picnic annual gathering which has been going on for 20+ years.
-As Kevin notes, there is a tradition of adoption among the Amish, which makes perfect sense when you consider that they are a highly family-oriented Christian community, where no family ever seems “too large.”
+There is a tradition of adoption among the Amish, which makes perfect sense when you consider that they are a highly family-oriented Christian community, where no family ever seems “too large.”

 Get the Amish in your inbox